Pharmaceutical Packaging and the Contribution of Thermoformers

 The plastics industry in the EU is calling for unified content standards for chemically recycled goods, and is urging the Commission to adopt the mass balance approach.

 Chemicals and plastics producers such as Cefic, Plastics Europe, and European Plastics Converters (EuPC), have written an open letter to the European Commission.
-They plea for the adoption of harmonised rules by 2023 to calculate the content of products containing chemically recycled plastics.
-In the letter, the trade groups highlighted the urgency of the situation and emphasized the need for swift action.
+They plea for the adoption of harmonised rules by 2024 to calculate the content of products containing chemically recycled plastics.
+In the letter, the trade groups highlighted the urgency of the situation and also emphasised the need for swift action.

 The chemical recycling targets proposed in the Packaging and Packaging Waste Directive for 2030 and 2040 will be challenging.
 In a letter, Cefic’s innovation director Annick Meerschman emphasized the need for careful planning and long lead times to make decisions about investment.
 Plastics Europe managing director Virginia Janssens said that the “window of opportunity is rapidly closing.”
 She says that securing financing, permits, building, and commissioning new plants can take years.
 Mechanical recycling is cheaper and produce higher yields.
 The industry bodies believe that different recycling methods are crucial for transitioning to a circular economy.